-- A. Provide HRSA with state and/or local context and feedback from public health officials and organizations on the national public health policy landscape and HRSA-funded program activities - B. Facilitate engagements between HRSA staff and state and/or local public health officials to promote public health and strengthen the health care safety net
+- A. Provide HRSA with state and/or local context and feedback from health care payment and financing officials on the national policy landscape and HRSA-funded program activities - B. Facilitate engagements between HRSA staff and state and/or local health care payment and financing officials and organizations to promote public health and strengthen the health care safety net

-HHS and HRSA Priorities
+HHS and HRSA Clinical Priorities

-Applicants are encouraged to address HHS and HRSA priorities (as applicable) as they relate to public health officials and organizations.
+Applicants are encouraged to address HHS and HRSA priorities (as applicable) as they relate to health care payment and financing.